Reinards0/UnitConv/README.md

 # Unit Converter in HTML
-This is my attempt to build a unit converter using HTML, ~~CSS~~, and JavaScript.
+This is my attempt to build a unit converter using HTML, CSS, and JavaScript.
 <br>

 ![image](https://github.com/user-attachments/assets/62ceb09f-8d5b-441e-afd0-64ffa9db93b1)